sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/cody-with-sourcegraph.md

 You can view the default **Ask Cody** chat interface on the right sidebar.
 Once connected, Cody automatically gains context to your connected codebase to help you provide contextually-aware and accurate answers to your questions.
 There are also example questions that you can use to get started.

+With a free Sourcegraph instance, you can use Cody chat with Code Search on ten public and one private repository.
+For Sourcegraph Enterprise instance, Cody Chat extends to repositories indexed by your site administrator.

 Let's **Ask Cody** to explain the tech stack of a repository.

 <video width="1920" height="1080" loop playsinline controls style="width: 100%; height: auto; max-width: 50rem">